webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 2. Communicate network characteristics between sender and receiver

 RTP/RTCP has three different approaches to address this problem.
-They all have their pros and cons, and generally each generation has improved over its precessors.
+They all have their pros and cons, and generally each generation has improved over its predecessors.
 Which implementation you use will depend primarily on the software stack available to your clients and the libraries available for building your application.